DarylBuckle/react-oauth2-authcode-provider/README.md

 AuthCodeProvider can also be added to indivual pages or react components to only require authentication for particular areas of an application.

-A set of functions included in AuthCodeFunctions can also be used to iniate flows, get tokens, or sign requests.
+A set of functions included in AuthCodeFunctions can also be used to initiate flows, get tokens, or sign requests.

-Also includes Refresh token flow, and token managment and logout flow.
+Also includes Refresh token flow, and token management and logout flow.

 ## Install